NathanStrutz/ScavengerStroll/Readme.md

 ## TO DO:

-- Click an image to zoom in
-- Fireworks - celebrate!
+- Fireworks - celebrate when you win!

 ### Then...